-- The Critical Action feat could also reduce the casting time of Aimed Shot to 1.2 seconds, making it viable again.
+- The Critical Action feat could also reduce the casting time of Aimed Shot to 1.2 seconds or 1 second, making it viable again.

 - It’s a bit ridiculous that Longstrider Shot is still called that even though it now has nothing to do with fast movement, but hey, that’s a very minor point!

-Hopefully this article has been useful.
-What I’ve been saying in the article is probably not that new to very knowledgeable players, but I felt there had to be a reference online for something else than the Ranger melee build.
+Hopefully this article was useful.
+What I’ve been saying in the article is probably not that new to very knowledgeable players, but I felt there had to be a reference online for something else than the Melee Warden build.

 Leave comments if you find typos or have suggestions, and remember to have some fun while grinding!